jeancastilho/Jeancastilho/README.md

 ## HI!
 My name is Jean Castilho 🤙

-- 👨‍💻 I am currently working as a support technician
+- 👨‍💻 I currently work as a support technician and java developer
-- 📜 Currently studying Bachelor of Computer Science, and learning java
+- 📜 Currently studying systems analysis and development

 #### How to reach me